-A sustaining gift is the best way to provide critical, consistent support for Oregon Humanities’ statewide work.
-Your monthly donation helps start conversations across difference that grow into new relationships and stronger, more connected communities.
+A sustaining gift is the best way to provide consistent support for Oregon Humanities’ statewide work.
+Your monthly or quarterly donation helps start conversations across difference that grow into new relationships and stronger, more connected communities.

 Deliver Oregon Humanities magazine in Burns, start a conversation in Prineville, or connect neighbors in Newport by making a donation today.
 Every gift makes a difference.

 The Leadership Giving Circle